Emergency Services

 Toothache or Jaw Pain

 If you’re in debilitating pain, it could be a sign of a more serious problem than a minor toothache or jaw discomfort.
-Dr. Kim recommends taking an over-the-counter pain reliever and applying a cold compress to relieve any swelling or pain.
+Dr. Raj recommends taking an over-the-counter pain reliever and applying a cold compress to relieve any swelling or pain.

 If the pain persists, come in for emergency care and we’ll prioritize your treatment to determine the root cause of your symptoms.
 Once we determine the source of your pain, we’ll provide an effective solution, eliminating your discomfort.